Patient Information Leaflets (PILs)

 Photodynamic therapy (PDT) is a technique for treating skin cancers and sun-damaged skin which might one day turn cancerous (pre-cancers).
 In PDT, a special light activates a cream, which was applied to the lesion (affected area of skin).
 This treatment kills the abnormal cells in the skin.

-The term phototherapy literally means the use of light to treat medical conditions.
-Natural sunlight has been known to be beneficial in certain skin disorders for thousands of years, and it is the ultraviolet part of the radiation produced by the sun that is used in phototherapy, in particular the ultraviolet A (UVA) and ultraviolet B (UVB) wavelengths.
+The term phototherapy is a form of treatment where fluorescent light bulbs are used to treat skin conditions.
+Natural sunlight has been known to be beneficial in certain skin disorders for thousands of years, and it is the ultraviolet part of the radiation produced by the sun that is used in phototherapy, in particular the ultraviolet A (UVA) and ultraviolet B (UVB) wavelengths of light.

 A pilomatricoma is a benign (non-cancerous) growth arising from the cells at the base of hair follicles.
 Hair follicles are specialized structures in the skin where hair grows from.
 Pilomatricoma has also been called a pilomatrixoma, trichomatricoma or a ‘calcifying epithelioma of Malherbe’.

 Pityriasis alba is a common skin complaint of children and young adults.
 It appears as pink scaly patches which later leave pale areas on the skin.
 These pale areas are more noticeable in people with dark skin, and more pronounced after exposure to the sun and the tanning of the non-affected skin.
 Pityriasis means skin scaling and alba means white.

 Pityriasis lichenoides is a rare skin disorder of unknown cause.
 There are two types of pityriasis lichenoides: an acute form usually found in children known as pityriasis lichenoides et varioliformis acuta (PLEVA), and a more long-lasting form known as pityriasis lichenoides chronica (PLC).